TeckTinkerere/SingP-70/README.md

-# SingP-70
+# About my first project on GitHub
-A 3 page website of Singapore Polytechnic's 70th anniversary
+A 3-page website